sotec-iot/hono-extras/device-communication/README.md

 # Device Communication API

-Device communication API enables users and applications to send configurations and commands to devices via HTTP(S) endpoints.
+Device communication API enables users and applications to send configurations and commands to devices via HTTP(S) endpoints as well as retrieve states of devices.

 ![img.png](img.png)

 ### Application

-The application is reactive and uses Quarkus Framework for the application and Vertx tools for the HTTP server.
+The application is reactive and uses the Quarkus framework for the application and Vert.x tools for the HTTP server.

 ### Hono internal communication

-API uses [Google's PubSub](https://cloud.google.com/pubsub/docs/overview?hl=de) service to communicate with the command router.
+The application uses [Google's PubSub](https://cloud.google.com/pubsub/docs/overview?hl=de) service to communicate with the command router.

 ## API endpoints